MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ### Input

-This release enables a few input APIs, which support WinUI and provide a lower level API surface for developers to achieve more advanced input interactions.
+These are the input APIs that support WinUI, and provide a lower level API surface for developers to achieve more advanced input interactions.

 **New Features**
-- [Pointer API]() allows developer to observe pointer event information
+- Pointer APIs: [PointerPoint](/windows/winui/api/microsoft.ui.input.pointerpoint), [PointerPointProperties](/windows/winui/api/microsoft.ui.input.pointerpointproperties), and [PointerEventArgs](/windows/winui/api/microsoft.ui.input.pointereventargs) to support retrieving pointer event information with XAML input APIs.
+- [InputPointerSource API](/windows/winui/api/microsoft.ui.input.inputpointersource): Represents an object that is registered to report pointer input, and provides pointer cursor and input event handling for XAML's SwapChainPanel API.
-- [Cursor API]() allows developer to change the cursor bitmap
+- [Cursor API](/windows/winui/api/microsoft.ui.input.inputcursor): Allows developers to change the cursor bitmap.
-- [GestureRecognizer API](/windows/winui/api/microsoft.ui.input.gesturerecognizer) allows developers to recognize certain gestures like drag, hold, and click when given pointer information
+- [GestureRecognizer API](/windows/winui/api/microsoft.ui.input.gesturerecognizer): Allows developers to recognize certain gestures such as drag, hold, and click when given pointer information.

 **Important limitations**
-Description
+- All [PointerPoint](/windows/winui/api/microsoft.ui.input.pointerpoint) static factory functions have been removed: **GetCurrentPoint**, **GetCurrentPointTransformed**, **GetIntermediatePoints**, and **GetIntermediatePointsTransformed**.
+- The Windows App SDK doesn't support retrieving **PointerPoint** objects with pointer IDs.
+Instead, you can use the **PointerPoint** member function **GetTransformedPoint** to retrieve a transformed version of an existing **PointerPoint** object.
+For intermediate points, you can use the **PointerEventArgs** member functions [**GetIntermediatePoints**](/windows/winui/api/microsoft.ui.input.pointereventargs.getintermediatepoints) and **GetTransformedIntermediatePoints**.
+- Direct use of the platform SDK API [**Windows.UI.Core.CoreDragOperation**](/uwp/api/windows.applicationmodel.datatransfer.dragdrop.core.coredragoperation) will not work with WinUI applications.
+- **PointerPoint** properties **RawPosition** and **ContactRectRaw** were removed because they referred to non-predicted values, which were the same as the normal values in the OS.
+Use [**Position**](/en-us/windows/winui/api/microsoft.ui.input.pointerpoint.position) and [**ContactRect**](/windows/winui/api/microsoft.ui.input.pointerpointproperties.contactrect) instead.
+Pointer prediction is now handled with the **Microsoft.UI.Input.PointerPredictor** API object.

 ### App Lifecycle